What Is Wage and Hour Law?

 Exempt vs. Nonexempt

 Most private sector employers pay their employees at least minimum wage and overtime.
-But employers don’t necessarily have to pay all of their employees the minimum wage rate or overtime under the FLSA.
-This is because some employees are exempt from overtime requirements, and some are exempt from both overtime and minimum wage requirements.
+But employers don’t necessarily have to do this for all of their employees under the FLSA.
+This is because some employees are exempt from overtime requirements and/or minimum wage requirements.

 Finding the Right Attorney for Your Needs